 We explore some of the best restaurants in Riyadh which offer spectacular views, exceptional cuisine, and a unique atmosphere in the Kingdom’s capital.

 Due to the prohibition of alcohol, there isn’t much in the way of bars and nightclubs to explore in Saudi Arabia.
-Like in many strict Muslim countries, life here is more centered on family-oriented activities such as dining out.
+Like in many strict Muslim countries, life here is more centered on family-oriented activities such as dining out rather than going on a date.
 As a result, an extravagant and vibrant restaurant scene can be found in the Kingdom’s capital, Riyadh.

-The cosmopolitan hub boasts Michelin-star restaurants alongside hole-in-the-wall eateries, where locals and expats alike gather to savor local and international cuisine.
+The cosmopolitan hub boasts Michelin-star restaurants alongside hole-in-the-wall eateries, where locals as well as expats gather to savor local and international cuisine.
 Here are some of the best restaurants in Riyadh that are well worth a visit, if you happen to live there.

 Al Orjouan Restaurant